-Employment for 20 hours or less per week is considered part-time CPT.
+Work for 20 hours or less per week is considered part-time CPT.
 There is no limit on the length of time during which a student may participate in part-time CPT, but CPT must be re-authorized each term, and the student must continue to be enrolled in classes full-time.

-Employment for 20 hours or more per week is considered full-time CPT.
+Work for 20 hours or more per week is considered full-time CPT.
 There is no limit on the duration of full-time CPT other than the length of the student's degree program.
 Please note that participation in 12 months or more of full-time CPT forfeits the student's eligibility for OPT at the same educational level.
 A student participating in full-time CPT must continue to make appropriate progress toward his or her degree in order to maintain F-1 status.

 To request CPT, please submit to the GEC the following:

 CPT approvals are authorized for a maximum of one semester at a time.
 Students must show proof of enrollment and letters from the internship sponsor and academic advisor indicating the necessity of continued internship.